-6.1 At our school, we recognise the importance of ensuring teachers of RSE have an appropriate level of expertise and knowledge.
-This is achieved through internal and external training (eg. from the Sex Education Forum), attendance at Witherslack Group PSHE and Citizenship Network Meetings and support from the school's PSHE and Citizenship Lead and DSL.
+At Oakwood Learning Centre, we recognise the importance of ensuring teachers of RSE have an appropriate level of expertise and knowledge.
+This is achieved through internal and external training (eg. from the Sex Education Forum), attendance at Witherslack Group PSHE and Citizenship Network Meetings and support from the school's PSHE and Citizenship Lead and DSL as well as bespoke traing delivered through the PSHE association and external teaching agencies.